department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/dates.md

 permalink: /patterns/ask-users-for/dates
 sub-section: ask-users-for
 title: Dates
-intro-text: "Use this pattern to collect dates from a user."
+intro-text: "Use this pattern to collect dates from a person."
 status: use-deployed
 anchors:
   - anchor: Usage